ran0027/microsoft_movie_analysis/README.md

 ## Overview

 This project looks for film characteristics which are correlated to higher revenues.
-By examining the worldwide gross of films of various genres, released at various times of year and produced by groups of production companies, it becomes clear that certain types of films have earned higher revenues historically than others.
-Additionally, certain production companies already dominate the film industry.
-Since partnering with one ore more production companies is already an accepted practice in the film industry, we have analyzed the most successful production companies to determine possible suitable partners for Microsoft in a joint venture.
-Microsoft can use this information to specify the genre and release time of their first film and to determine an appropriate production company with which to partner, if a joint venture is desired, to maximize revenue and the reach of their film.
+Grouping film data by genre, release time and production companies reveals that certain choices of these characteristics are more prevalent or higher grossing, or both.
+Microsoft can use this information to determine what type of film to produce to maximize revenue.

 ## Business Problem

 Microsoft may be able to maximize revenue earned on films produced by choosing a genre of film that has proven popular and timing their releases to correspond to peaks in movie-going, to generate buzz around the film and garner the highest revenue possible in ticket sales.

 Additionally, having knowledge of established production companies which have been successful gives Microsoft the opportunity to look for a partner or partners who can lend their expertise to the film-making process, and, in some cases, the distribution process as well, to increase the likelihood of making a film which is a popular success.

 ## Data

 We used data from the IMDB database, The Movie Database, The Numbers and Box Office Mojo.
 Data was organized by film and provided a variety of information about each film in addition to movie release date and movie title.

 Data was linked via the film title and release year, and ultimately included production budget, worldwide gross, genre, production companie(s) involved in the production and release date (month/day/year).
 Runtime and IMDB rating were also originally included, but were dropped after being shown to be un-correlated with movie gross.

 ## Methods